phiiaz/Resume/resume.txt

 Due to the lack of Arabic information on the web, users are sometimes not satisfied with the results obtained from the common search engines.
 These demands the presence of intelligent search engines that understand the data given in hand and understand the user request to for a better service to the user.

 We have designed Al-Ghaith to work specifically on Arabic language.
 That because Arabic language is integral to majority of the population of the Middle-East.
 The language distinct them from countries in other regions and it is also a language manifest in their faith.
-Arabic is the official lan- guage of hundreds of millions of people in twenty Middle East and northern African countries, and is the religious language of all Muslims of various eth- nicities around the world.
+Arabic is the official language of hundreds of millions of people in twenty Middle East and northern African countries, and is the religious language of all Muslims of various ethnicities around the world.
 It is a Semitic language with 28 alphabet letters.

-We have faced some challenges such as inherent properties of the Arabic lan- guage, the Arabic script (no short vowels and no capitalization), explosion of ambiguity (average 2.3 per word in other languages to 19.2 in Arabic), com- plex word structure and the problem of Normalization and losing distinction.
+We have faced some challenges such as inherent properties of the Arabic language, the Arabic script (no short vowels and no capitalization), explosion of ambiguity (average 2.3 per word in other languages to 19.2 in Arabic), complex word structure and the problem of Normalization and losing distinction.

 Al-Ghaith is working semantically not lexically and that makes it under- standing the metadata and queries too.
-Building a search engine to work semantically will lead to a lot of challenges such as handling morphological variations, handling concept matching, handling knowledge matching, the ability to enter queries freely, no special formats like quotes, or Boolean op- erators and the ability to operate without relying on statistics, user behavior, and other artificial means.
+Building a search engine to work semantically will lead to a lot of challenges such as handling morphological variations, handling concept matching, handling knowledge matching, the ability to enter queries freely, no special formats like quotes, or Boolean operators and the ability to operate without relying on statistics, user behavior, and other artificial means.

 ##Honors and Awards

 ###Honorrable Mention at ACM ICPC World Finals Saint Petersburg
 ####July 2013
-Phun Is Phun (Alexandria Unversity team) qualified and participated in ACM ICPC world finals 2013 in Saint Petersburg Russia.
+Phun Is Phun (Alexandria University team) qualified and participated in ACM ICPC world finals 2013 in Saint Petersburg Russia.

 ###Second Place in ACPC
 ####December 2012
-Phun Is Phun (Alexandria Unversity team) ranked as the second place in the ACM Arab CollegiateProgramming Contest (ACPC) and qualified to ACM ICPC (World Finals) in Saint Petersburg Russia.
+Phun Is Phun (Alexandria University team) ranked as the second place in the ACM Arab CollegiateProgramming Contest (ACPC) and qualified to ACM ICPC (World Finals) in Saint Petersburg Russia.

 ###Solid Programmers in ECPC
 ####November 2012